foerstj/wintermod/README.md

 # Wintermod
 A mod that brings winter to the world of Dungeon Siege.

+## About
 Aim is to convert resources of grass and pine forest environments to snow.\
-Focus is on (the beginning of) the Kingdom of Ehb campaign.
+First priority is on (the beginning of) the Kingdom of Ehb campaign.
 Utraean Peninsula has less prio, LoA/R2A/Yesterhaven maps even less.
 Certain biomes like the dry-grass and jungle regions were given up on.

 Wintermod works by:
 - Overriding terrain textures, e.g. grass -> snow, pine/sequoia-forest -> ice-caves.
 Some textures only had to be copied, others had to be GIMPed.